BrentYoshida/security-portfolio/methodology/enumeration.md

 ## Rules

 **Never skip the full port scan.** Non-standard ports are where critical services hide.
-This has been demonstrated repeatedly — Redis on 6379 would have been missed by a default scan.
+This has been demonstrated repeatedly:  Redis on 6379 would have been missed by a default scan.
 Run `-p-` every time without exception.

 **Save all scan output.** `nmap -oA recon/nmap_[target]` on every scan.
 Reference the saved output rather than re-scanning.
 Re-scanning generates more log entries on monitored systems.